Sadrach-Harmasantyo/laravel-ecommerce/README.md

 - **Dynamic UI**: The frontend is powered by Livewire 3, providing real-time, interactive user experiences.
 - **Powerful Admin Panel**: With Filament 3, managing the store's content, orders, and products is seamless.
 - **Responsive Design**: Tailwind CSS ensures the application looks great on all screen sizes.
+- **Database Integration**: MySQL is used for efficient data storage and retrieval.
+- **E-commerce Functionality**: The application includes features like product listings, shopping cart, and checkout.
+- **User Authentication**: User registration and login functionality.
+- **User Profiles**: Users can view their order history and profile details.
+- **Notifications Admin**: Notifications for new orders.

 ---